Limit Backlog Retrieval Time

 I run Quassel core and client on the same computer, and every time when I reattach the client to a running core, retrieving the backlog takes about 30 seconds.
 During this time I cannot use the client, (messages flow in the chat monitor, but the buffer trees are not displayed completely, and chat area is gray), and what's worse, frequently the connection between client and core just dies during this phase.
 I think that backlog is less essential than current conversations for most people, and retrieving it should not take so long to make the user wait before being able to use the client.

 I can configure Quassel to retrieve fewer lines of backlog per buffer to alleviate the problem, but the configuration is relative to the number of buffers I have.
 So if I open more channels next time, I would need to lower the setting again.
 Limiting the number of buffers might be another solution to the problem.
 I don't know whether Quassel retrives backlog only for buffers listed in the buffer views; I usually part a channel and not manually delete the buffer, but just use a buffer view that hides them.

 So there should be a configurable timeout with a short default value to retrieve backlog, and when that expires, the client should just start "working" without trying to retrieve more backlog.
 Alternatively, there should be a configurable limit for the total lines of backlog retrieved for all buffers.

-#2 Updated by sdancer almost 7 years ago
+#2 Updated by sdancer about 7 years ago

 This is still an issue, especially with large databases.